 Health officials are asking that everyone please shelter in place at home, naming this action as the best way to stop the spread of COVID-19.
 Sheltering in place means you stay at home with immediate family members only and do not leave your home except for essential activities such as food, medical care or work.

-You should not host gatherings of people outside of your immediate family.
+You are discouraged from hosting gatherings of people outside of your immediate family.
 These gatherings are part of everyday life and may seem harmless, but continuing to participate in such events will allow COVID-19 to spread further throughout the community and infect the most vulnerable among us.
-When you must go out, you should maintain a six-foot distance from other people as much as possible, wash your hands frequently for at least 20 seconds each time and frequently disinfect high-touch surfaces.
+When you must go out, you are encouraged to maintain a six-foot distance from other people as much as possible, wash your hands frequently for at least 20 seconds each time and frequently disinfect high-touch surfaces.

 Blood & plasma donations

 Plasma donations: East Alabama Medical Center and LifeSouth Community Blood Centers are partnering by participating in a national clinical trial that would help COVID-19 patients recover more quickly.
 EAMC officials are encouraging residents who had a confirmed case of COVID-19 to contact LifeSouth to determine if they are eligible to donate plasma that would be especially helpful to patients in the ICU.
 The plasma from recovered patients contain antibodies, which are proteins in the blood.
 Preliminary studies show these antibodies can be helpful by lessening the severity of the case.
 There is no charge to donate plasma for this trial and each donation can benefit 2-3 patients.

 Recovered COVID-19 patients who are interested must meet the following criteria:

 - A laboratory-confirmed diagnosis of COVID-19.